 - Public Sector which are owned and operated by government agencies, e.g. BHEL, SAIL, etc

-- Private sector which are owned and operated by individuals or a group of individuals, e.g. TISCO, Bajaj Auto Ltd, Dabur Industries.
+- Private sector which are owned and operated by individuals or a group of individuals, e.g. TISCO, Bajaj Auto Ltd, and Dabur Industries.

 - Joint sector venture which are jointly run by the state and individuals or a group of individuals e.g. Oil India Ltd.